Filming live performances

 Producing live music videos

 Over the years I have produced and been responsible for filming live performances at a range of different sized venues.
-These have ranged from filming music gigs at Festival Hall on the Southbank in London to recording whole operas with multi-cameras in Europe and small intimate tightly packed pubs.
+These have ranged from filming music gigs at Festival Hall to recording whole operas with multi-cameras in Europe and small intimate tightly packed pubs.
 An example from which I will explain the production process involved was the recent Billie Ray Martin live gig at The Glory in London.

 Getting the gig